Noah-M-Scott/CSC_402_SIMD_Lang/README.md

 less pretty/functional than I wanted it to be.
 But I feel that the class still met it's goals: we researched SIMD implementations, and I learned how to write a compiler.

+I will likely come back within the next few months and greatly improve the functionality + readability.